-Progression and award requirements for all awards, including exit awards
+Progression and award requirements for all awards, including exit awards;

-- Postgraduate Certificate Play, Policy and Practice will be awarded where a student has achieved 60 credits from the core modules EDM701 Mastering Professional Learning and EDM718 Play: the question of power and permission within the relationship. - Postgraduate Diploma Play, Policy and Practice will be awarded where the student has achieved 120 credits in part 1. - MA Play, Policy and Practice will be awarded to students who pass all 180 credits.
+- Postgraduate Certificate Education will be awarded where a student has achieved 60 credits from the core module EDM701 Mastering Professional Learning and one option module. - Postgraduate Diploma Education will be awarded where the student has achieved 120 credits in part 1. - MA Education will be awarded to students who pass all 180 credits.